-Bradley Cooper stars as the late Chris Kyle, the most lethal sniper in US military history in American Sniper.
-In addition to picking up six Oscar nominations, the film has been a massive and surprise box office hit.
-Directed by the legendary Clint Eastwood, American Sniper follows the life of Kyle from when he first enlists in the Navy SEALs, through his four tours of duty, and details the emotional toll it all takes on himself and his family.
+Bradley Cooper starred as the late Chris Kyle, the most lethal sniper in US military history in American Sniper.
+In addition to picking up six Oscar nominations, the film was a massive and surprise box office hit.
+Directed by the legendary Clint Eastwood, American Sniper follows the life of Kyle from when he first enlists in the Navy SEAL, through his four tours of duty, and details the emotional toll it takes on him and his family.

-David O. Russell and Steven Spielberg considered directing.
+David O. Russell And Steven Spielberg Considered DirectingPhoto: Shutterstock.com / Shutterstock.com

 Eastwood said of the film, “I think it’s nice for veterans, because it shows what they go through, and that life—and the wives and families of veterans.
 It has a great indication of the stresses they are under."

 Three Other Actors Were Considered To Play Wife Taya KylePhoto: Warner Bros.
 Pictures

 Actors Jaimie Alexander, Kate Mara, and Evangeline Lilly were considered to play Taya Kyle before Sienna Miller was cast.
 Mara chose to star in The Fantastic Four reboot while Lilly joined the cast of Ant-Man.

 Of co-starring with Sienna Miller as Taya, Cooper said, “Right up at the top.
 She’s a dexterous actress, ridiculously talented, beautiful, full of energy, and her work ethic is unparalleled.”